csb324/eleventy-obsidian-ninareth/notes/Events/Dragon Scales Ahhhh.md

 	* Realized he fucked up, asked [[The Unforged Few|Our-Party]] to investigate
 	* Trying to fix things, asked elders at [[Dragonsfire Forge]] to help
 	* Gave us some money, the [[Blow Em]] whistle and the claw tattoos for [[Freya]]
+	* Breaking the code on their notes to figure out how far along their work was
 * [[Ghez Yhutl]]
 	* [[Rez]] convinced him to root out corruption in the [[Temple of  Platinum Dragon in Jalantar]]
 		* "can I interest you in a curious folio?"